Most headaches can go away on their own, but here are three common types:

 The best advice for kids with headaches?
 Make sure they eat healthy food, drink plenty of water, and have a consistent sleep routine.
 If you're concerned your child's headache is more serious, the nationally recognized at Arkansas Children’s has more than 200 pediatric experts who can help get your child diagnosed and on the path back to wellness.

-Many neurological and neurolosurgical services are offered at Arkansas Children's.
+Many neurological and neurosurgical services are offered at Arkansas Children's.
 Please call the appointment center at 501-364-4000 for more information.